Image: Projection Art (Dennis Keefe and Jim Baldocchi) at Shapeshifters, May 2015

-SHAPESHIFTERS CINEMA is an experimental microcinema located in Oakland, CA. Our mission is to provide a venue and support for contemporary artists working with experimental and artist-made film, video, sound, music and other types of mediated performance.
+SHAPESHIFTERS CINEMA is an experimental microcinema located in Oakland, CA. We provide a venue and support for contemporary artists working with experimental and artist-made film, video, sound, music and other types of mediated performance.
 We host regular, live events, offer workshops on experimental moving image and sound production and operate a storefront shop specializing in print publications, DVDs, sound recordings and other artist-made media.

 SHAPESHIFTERS BREWERY makes a variety of small-batch, seasonal, hand-crafted beers, brewed on-site in a space right behind the cinema.
 These are served (to 21+) at all our events as well as some off-site events.
 Find out more at shapeshiftersbrewery.com

 SHAPESHIFTERS CAFÉ, is right next door to our cinema!
 We offer freshly-made salads, sandwiches, coffee, tea, pastries and more.
-Open M-F, 6am-3pm.
-Starting on Saturday, April 6, 2024, we will be open for brunch on the first Saturday of every month, from 11am-3pm.
+Open Monday-Friday 6am-2pm and every Saturday 10am-2pm.
 Find out more at shapeshifterscafe.com

 Gilbert Guerrero - Operations Director & A/V Tech